chatmail/dkim-milter/README.md

 DKIM Milter must be built or run from source code for now (initial development;
 working, but alpha quality).

-A source checkout of viadkim in a sibling directory is also required.

 During building and installation the option `--features pre-rfc8301` can be specified to revert cryptographic algorithm and key usage back to before [RFC 8301]: it enables support for the insecure, historic SHA-1 algorithm, and allows